CCU-Computing/490-project-courseflow/README.md

 - As a student, I want to filter classes by subject/major so that I can quickly look through courses for my major. — Sophia
 - As a student, I want to filter courses by credits so that I can properly plan my course load for the semester. — Sophia
 - As a student, I want to filter courses by level so that I can quickly find courses pertaining to a specific level of study. — Sophia
+- As a student, I want to search for a course by name or code so that I can quickly find details about that class. - Sophia
 - As a student, I want to add a course to my course planner, so that I can organize my schedule and plan my degree progression. — Adrian
 - As a student, I want to select which semester I am adding a course to, so that I can plan my academic timeline accurately. — Adrian
 - As a student, I want the system to prevent me from adding a course to a semester it is not offered in, so that I don’t accidentally plan for an impossible schedule. — Adrian